 - The Sumatra chicken breed does not like confinement.
 Consider raising them in a large open area so they can forage freely.

-- Outside of breeding season, it is okay to keep Sumatra chickens together.
-In fact, they like to be around each other and does not like to be alone.
+- Outside of the breeding season, it is okay to keep Sumatra chickens together.
+In fact, they like to be around each other and do not like to be alone.

 - The Sumatra chicken still has “wild” like characteristics and they may not get along with other domesticated chickens.
 Pay close attention to how they interact with other breeds.